DNA Skin Test

-EA genetic predisposition can possibly ensure that some people are more likely to develop free radicals and therefore oxidative stress.
-During oxidative stress, the body tends to shut down collagen production: Wrinkles and dry skin are possible consequences.
-Dry skin tears more quickly, making it easier for bacteria and fungi to enter the skin and trigger inflammation or fungal skin infections.
+A genetic predisposition can possibly ensure that some people are more likely to develop free radicals and therefore oxidative stress.
+During oxidative stress, the body tends to shut down collagen production, often leading to Wrinkles and dry skin are possible consequences.
+Dry skin cracks more quickly, making it easier for bacteria and fungi to enter the skin and trigger inflammation or fungal skin infections.

 One of the things that can help are the opponents of free radicals, the antioxidants.
 They protect the cells from the harmful effects of oxidative stress.
 Antioxidants can be supplied in a targeted way through nutrition; antioxidant nutrients include vitamins C, E and B2, zinc, selenium and iodine, as well as secondary plant compounds.

 The protein collagen is mainly found in connective tissue.
 It keeps the skin robust and elastic.
 With age, collagen production decreases, which can cause the skin to become slack and inelastic.
-A genetic predisposition can additionally ensure that certain people break down collagen more and quicker than others.
+A genetic predisposition can additionally ensure that certain people break down collagen more frequently and quickly than others.

 With the right nutrition, you can help your skin produce collagen.
 Important nutrients for collagen formation are vitamin C and the two amino acids proline and glycine.
-Proline and glycine are protein components from predominantly animal foods such as eggs, fish and meat.
-Foods with a lot of simple carbohydrates (such as table sugar, white flour and convenience foods), on the other hand, could inhibit collagen formation - so you should rather avoid them.
+Proline and glycine are protein components found predominantly in animal products, such as eggs, fish and meat.
+Foods with a lot of simple carbohydrates (such as sugar, white flour and convenience foods), on the other hand, could inhibit collagen formation, so you should avoid them.

 We need the UV light from the sun to form the essential vitamin D in the body.
 On the other hand, too much exposure to sunlight can damage the skin.
 UV radiation promotes collagen breakdown and damages skin cells in such a way that sunburn, inflammation and skin cancer could develop.

-A genetic predisposition can possibly cause some people to react more sensibly to sunlight - damage to the skin could become more likely as a result.
+A genetic predisposition can possibly cause some people to react more sensibly to sunlight - skin damage is more likely to occur among such people.
 The right care can help.
 This includes adequate head and body coverage and the right sunscreen.

 The cerascreen® DNA Skin Test uses state-of-the-art biotechnology to analyse specific characteristics of four genes.
 These are also referred to as gene variants.

-Here we show you the genes and gene variants that will be analysed with the DNA Skin Test:
+Here are the genes and gene variants that will be analysed with the DNA Skin Test:

-- SOD2: The gene variant examined can lead to two genes being produced in a lower degree.
+- SOD2: The gene variant examined can lead to two genes being produced to a lower degree.
 The risk for oxidative stress could then be increased.